 Global Positioning System (GPS)

-The Global Positioning System (GPS) is a navigation system based on a network of 24 satellites.
-Users with a GPS unit can determine their exact location (latitude and longitude) in any weather conditions, all over the world, 24 hours a day.
+The Global Positioning System (GPS) is a navigation system based on a network of satellites.
+By using GPS, you can find your exact location at any time.

 Personal Locator Beacon

 Personal locator beacons (PLBs) provide a distress and alerting system for use in a life-and-death situation.
 A PLB is a small transmitter that sends out a personalized emergency distress signal to a monitored satellite system.
 When you buy a PLB, you must register it with the National Oceanic and Atmospheric Administration (NOAA).
 PLBs are a highly effective and internationally recognized way to summon help.